FosterCommerce/dot-all-2022/README.md

         cd <path-to-project>/dot-all-2022

-3. Start up Docker Desktop and after it loads, run DDEV in your terminal :
+3. Start up Docker Desktop and after it loads, start DDEV in your terminal :

         ddev start